OpenJML/openjml.github.io/tutorial/ModelMethods.md

 Note that `twice()` assigns to `allSides` and `longestSide()` reads `allSides`.
 So the value of `longestSide()` might well change (though not necessarily).
 But `sides()` reads the model field `numSides`, which is not assigned by `twice()`, so its value does not change.

+## helper methods

+A _helper_ method is one that does not assume that the object's invariants hold (cf. [the lesson on invariants](Invariants)), nor does it ensure that they hold after returning.
+Methods used in invariant clauses need to be `helper` methods because otherwise there would be unending recursive calls to check if the invariants are all true.
+The disadvantage of being a helper method is that sometimes additional pre- or postconditions are needed to assume or assert properties that are otherwise part of the object's invariants.